ciolo/EXIF-Reader/README.md

 The Reader was implemented using Python and pattern MVC.
 Furthermore, PyQT was used to develop the GUI.

 ### The Model
-The model has been implemented in the `Model` Class.
+The model has been implemented in the `MyModel` Class.
 This class contain the program state.
 It provides methods to get, set, modify and evolve the program state.

 ### The GUI